Alisson-Ribeiro/Git/README.md

 ## How to inspect a remote

 * git remote show 'remote-connection' ---> Gives a detailed output about the remote settings.
 This output contains a list of related branches to remote and also to the attached terminals to fetch and push

+## How to send to remote

+* git push 'remote-name' 'branch-name' ---> Sends a local state to the specified remote